tongbaojia/MakePlot/README.md

 - To generate inputfiles for limit setting and smoothing: dump_hists.py
 - To generate other distributions: python plot_random.py
 - To generate smoothed signal region predictions: python plot_smooth.py
-- To generate sysmtatics table: python syst_vari.py
+- To generate systematics table: python syst_vari.py
+- To merge all MC systematics: python dum_merge.py
 - For an example, see run.sh